wp-plugins/nelio-ab-testing/readme.txt

 alternatives quickly and easily, from scratch or from already-existing pages!
 6. **Multisite support**.
 You can use our service in multiple sites.

 == Changelog ==

+= 1.0.6 =
+* Bug fix: the warning "headers already sent by" does no longer appear

 = 1.0.5 =
 * Bug fix: assets are properly loaded from the plugin.